 Up to 35 new Air Force personnel would be permanently based at Vandenberg SFB with implementation of the Proposed Action.
-These personnel would be integrated into the existing Vandenberg SFB infrastructure and would support the weapons testing and training mission, including flight operations and maintenance of the infrastructure developed as part of the maintenance of the infrastructure developed as part of the Proposed Action.
+These personnel would be integrated into the existing Vandenberg SFB infrastructure and would support the weapons testing and training mission, including flight operations and maintenance of the infrastructure developed as part of the Proposed Action.